Skill Demand Index

 Salary data for SQL Skills is still accumulating.

-The most common pairings are Communication Skills, Computer Science Degree, Analytics Engineering, Data Engineering, Dimensional Modeling.
+The most common pairings are Computer Science Degree, Communication, Analytics Experience, Statistics & Experimental Thinking, Forecasting & Modeling.
 Strengthening these alongside SQL Skills improves your fit across more positions.

-Top roles: Data Science / ML, Other.
-Data Science / ML positions have the highest demand at 50% of all SQL Skills jobs.
+Top roles: Data Analysis, Other, Software Engineering, Data Science / ML.
+Data Analysis positions have the highest demand at 50% of all SQL Skills jobs.

 L1→L2: online courses and personal projects.
 L2→L3: daily professional use and shipped work.
 L3→L4: mentoring others and optimizing processes.
 L4→L5: architecture decisions, open source contributions, or published work.